 For instance, just about everybody over the age of 40 has some degenerative disc disease in their spine or arthritis.

 It’s normal, and most people don’t even know it’s there.

-If you’re over 40 and in a crash, and that crash makes your back symptomatic, the other driver is responsible, even if the same crash would not have heard a 20-year-old driver.
+If you’re over 40 and in a crash, and that crash makes your back symptomatic, the other driver is responsible, even if the same crash would not have been heard a 20-year-old driver.